imbacraft/dusk.nvim/README.md

 5. Enter the :qa! command to exit `nvim`.
 6. Re-run the `nvim` command and run :PackerSync (SPC p s).
 7. Ready to go!

-## Directory Structure

-1. The entry file is `init.lua`.
-2. The `lua` folder contains all the configuration.
-3. The `lua.plugins.lua` file defines the plugins to be used.
-Add or remove plugins here.
-4. The `lua.settings` folder contains the neovim settings and keybinds.
-5. The `lua.plugins` folder contains the configuration files for all the plugins.
-6. The `jars` folder contains the necessary jars for Java debugging and testing.
-If you want to build them from source yourself, see "Java Debugging and Testing" section.
-7. The `ftplugin` folder contains the configuration files for the language servers.
-Currently only java is configured.

 ## Credits